Results from the Baksan Experiment on Sterile Transitions (BEST)

 The previous source measurements used a single target and, therefore, required comparison of a measured rate to a theoretical expectation.
 The Baksan Experiment on Sterile Transitions (BEST) was designed as a two-distance oscillation experiment.
 The experimental concept is depicted in Fig.~\ref{fig:TargetGeometry}.
 An inner spherical volume, with diameter 133.5~cm, contains (7.4691$\pm$0.0631)~t of Ga.
 An outer cylindrical volume (234.5~cm high, 218~cm diam.) contains (39.9593$\pm$0.0024)~t of Ga.
-The active core of the source consisted of 26 irradiated Cr disks, placed into a stainless-steel cylinder with a radius of 4.3~cm and height 10.8~cm, was shielded for radiation safety with a tungsten alloy of thickness of $\approx$30~mm.
-The source was placed at the center irradiating both volumes simultaneously, permitting the production rate of \nuc{71}{Ge} to be measured at two different distances.
+The $^{51}$Cr source was placed at the center irradiating both volumes simultaneously, permitting the production rate of \nuc{71}{Ge} to be measured at two different distances.
 After exposure, the Ga was pumped to reactors for the extraction chemistry.
+Detailed discussion of the experimental operations, efficiencies and uncertainties can be found in Ref.~\cite{BESTPRC}.

+The active core of the source consisted of 26 irradiated Cr disks, placed into a stainless-steel cylinder with a radius of 4.3~cm and height 10.8~cm, was shielded for radiation safety within a tungsten alloy of thickness of $\approx$30~mm.
+The source was manufactured by irradiating 4~kg of \nuc{50}{Cr}-enriched metal for 100~d in a reactor at the State Scientific Center Research Institute of Atomic Reactors, Dimitrovgrad, Russia.
 The source was delivered to the Baksan Neutrino Observatory (BNO) on July 5, 2019 and was placed into the two-zone target at 14:02 that same day and this is our chosen reference time for the source strength.
-The source was manufactured by irradiating 4~kg of \nuc{50}{Cr}-enriched metal for 100~d in a reactor at the State Scientific Center Research Institute of Atomic Reactors, Dimitrovgrad, Russia.
 The activity ($A$) at the reference time is (3.414$\pm$0.008) MCi.
 A full description of the source and the calorimetric measurements of its intensity can be found in Refs.~\cite{Kozlova2020,Gavrin_2021}.
-The \nuc{51}{Cr} isotope emits $\nu_e$'s at four energies; 747~keV (81.63\%), 427~keV (8.95\%), 752~keV (8.49\%) and 432~keV (0.93\%).